Staff

 Communications and Administrative Associate (she/her)

-Abigail (or Abby) joined HLA in January 2022 as an Administrative Assistant, supporting the work of our general operations team, MHAP for Kids, and our Development team.
+Abigail (or Abby) joined HLA in January 2022 and currently works as the Communications and Administrative Associate.
+She coordinates the production of HLA's external publications including The Docket, our quarterly newsletter, and maintains our website and social media accounts.
+In this role Abby also supports the work of our general operations team, our development team, and MHAP for Kids.
 Prior to working at HLA, she held various administrative roles while teaching English as a Second Language at a language school and translation agency based in Montréal, Québec.
 Abby earned her B.A. in Art History and Anthropology from McGill University.

 Ellen Crowley